Myles Straw Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 27th in the league with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in MLB.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.05).
+- The Athletics have a 6.00 team ERA that ranks last among all MLB pitching staffs.

-- The Athletics surrender the most home runs in baseball (111 total, 1.5 per game).
+- Athletics pitchers combine to surrender 111 total home runs at a clip of 1.5 per game (most in baseball).

-- Medina (1-6) gets the starting nod for the Athletics in his seventh start of the season.
-He's put together a 7.55 ERA in 39 1/3 innings pitched, with 37 strikeouts.
+- Blackburn (0-0) gets the starting nod for the Athletics in his fifth start of the season.
+He has a 3.48 ERA in 20 2/3 innings pitched, with 23 strikeouts.

-- In his most recent outing on Thursday against the Tampa Bay Rays, the right-hander threw 4 2/3 innings, allowing four earned runs while surrendering eight hits.
+- His most recent appearance came on Thursday against the Tampa Bay Rays, when the righty went 5 2/3 innings, surrendering two earned runs while allowing seven hits.

-- In eight games this season, the 24-year-old has amassed a 7.55 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .288 to opposing batters.
+- The 29-year-old has put up an ERA of 3.48, with 10 strikeouts per nine innings, in four games this season.
+Opponents have a .265 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.